aofarrel/myco/README.md

 # myco 🍄
-myco is a pipeline built for phylogenic analysis of the _Mycobacterium tuberculosis_ complex (MBTC).
+myco is group of pipelines built for phylogenic analysis of the _Mycobacterium tuberculosis_ complex (MBTC).
 It builds upon existing tools such as [clockwork](https://github.com/iqbal-lab-org/clockwork) and [UShER](https://www.nature.com/articles/s41588-021-00862-7) to accomplish this task.

 ## Which workflow should I use?
 Each version of myco is relatively similar.
 Where they differ is the sort of the inputs they expect. **In all cases, your FASTQs must be paired-end Illumina reads.**